Vokturz/LLM-slackbot-channels/README.md

 # LLM Slack Bot Channels

-LLM-SlackBot-Channels is a Slack bot built using the Slack Bolt framework.
-It enables users to interact with a bot through Slack channels using various commands.
-The bot utilizes a Large Language Model (LLM) to generate responses based on user input.
+LLM-SlackBot-Channels is a Slack bot developed using the Slack Bolt framework.
+It allows users to interact with the bot through Slack channels by employing various commands.
+The bot leverages a Large Language Model (LLM) to generate responses based on both user input and channel-specific configurations.
+Unique to each channel, the bot can adopt different personalities and follow a customized set of instructions.
+This includes the ability to use it as an *agent*, integrating tools and documents.

-This repository mainly uses **langchain**, it supports the usage of open-source LLMs and embeddings, and also OpenAI.
+This repository mainly uses **langchain**.
+It supports the usage of open LLMs and embeddings, and OpenAI's models as well.
 <p align="center">
 <img src="https://github.com/Vokturz/LLM-slackbot-channels/assets/21696514/4ed5b2b0-b9e3-4dec-8f59-569eb4a3c943" width="720" height="720">
 </p>